klutz4/product_recommender/README.md

 ### Future Work

-* Add to the stop words to see if that improves clustering.
+* Add to the domain specific stop words to see if that improves clustering.
 * Try to cluster and label the 'unmapped - misclassified' products.
 * Obtain a dataset with more of the unrepresented categories.
 * Use neural networks to incorporate image processing to improve the labels and recommendations, especially for the art category.
-* Add an element to the recommender that will recommend products that maximize profit for Havenly.
+* Add an element to the recommender that will recommend products that maximize profit.

 ## References

-Special thanks to Bill Sherby and the people at Havenly for allowing me to work with their data.
+Special thanks to the local company for allowing me to work with their data.